bitcraze/bitcraze-website/src/documentation/system/index.md

 {% row_full %}

-There are three main areas to consider when starting to understand the infrastructure.
+This page contain three main areas to consider when starting to understand the eco system of the crazyflie.

+Check out the {% id_link doc-nav %} if you can't find what you are looking for or the {% id_link repository-overview %} if you do and you want to go immediately to the source code.

 ![System overview](/images/documentation/overview/system_overview.jpg)

 ---